cjohansen/replicant-docs/content/state-atom.md

 solution with the atom based state management we just created.

 Routing and state management are orthogonal concerns, but both need to trigger rendering.
-The system as a whole will be easier to reason with if rendering only happens one way.
+The system as a whole will be easier to reason about if rendering only happens one way.
 We'll keep the render hook on the state atom, and have the routing system render indirectly through the atom by storing the current location in it.